modeco80/EuropaTools/README.md

 ## EuropaTools

-Tools for working with LEC Europa based games (Star Wars: Starfighter & Star Wars: Jedi Starfighter).

-As per usual for lily, written in C++20.
+Tools for working with LEC Europa based games (Star Wars: Starfighter & Star Wars: Jedi Starfighter), written in C++20.
+For nyoom.
+And also because why not.

 ## Building